RocketStarMan7285/RocketStarMan7285/README.md

 ## About me
 I'm actively seeking an entry-level full-time position that aligns with my interests in software engineering, web development, and data science!
 Available to work onsite in the Tampa, Florida area or remotely!
+In the meantime, I would like to offer my services as a freelance:
+  - Programming tutor
+  - Software Developer
+  - Web Developer

 ## My Credentials
 Bachelor of Science, Computer Science, University of South Florida, 2024